 CBI Off-Road Fabrication Gas Tank Skid Plates: Complete Install Guide & Overview For the 5th Gen 4Runner

-In this guide, I will show the full install process.
+In this guide, I will show the full installation process.

 Gas Tank Skids Work Prep Area